Nelson Brands making his own name amid family's imposing wrestling bloodline

 Brands’ first babysitter was 2008 Olympic gold-medal wrestler Henry Cejudo.
 That’s what happens when your dad’s a coach at the Olympic Training Center in Colorado Springs, Colo.

-He grew up in Woodland Park, a hamlet 20 miles northeast of Colorado Springs.
+He grew up in Woodland Park, a hamlet in the mountains 20 miles northeast of Colorado Springs.
 He’d occasionally attend Olympic practices.
 He’d “roughhouse” with his dad and future Olympians such as Cejudo.

 Brands quickly developed a competitive streak.
 By second grade, he said he wanted to be first in everything.
 Races, the lunch line, homework, chess.